Solanki777/Solanki777/README.md

 ## Hello there! long time no see.
-Were you lost or something, buddy?👋
+Are you lost , buddy?👋

 <!--
 **Solanki777/Solanki777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.